Homemade Pumpkin Puree

-It’s so easy to make fresh Homemade Pumpkin Puree!
+It’s so easy to make fresh Homemade Pumpkin Puree from scratch!
 Grab a baking pumpkin, roast and puree.
 It’s that easy.
-Enjoy in any of your favorite fall recipes.
+Use it in any of your favorite pumpkin recipes.

 pumpkin puree in a white bowl

-Making pumpkin puree is almost as easy as buying it canned.
+Baking pumpkin for puree is almost as easy as buying it canned.
 Best of all, it tastes more fresh and flavorful than canned puree.

 1. Choose a pumpkin for baking.
 “Sugar Pumpkins” or “Pie Pumpkins” are the best type of pumpkins to make homemade puree.
 Avoid the larger carving type pumpkins which generally don’t taste as good as the smaller baking pumpkins.